 Client Money has the specific definition of "money of any currency which, in the course of carrying on designated investment business, a firm holds in respect of any investment agreement entered into, with or for a client, or which a firm treats as client money in accordance with the client money rules."
 It is important to note that spot and forward foreign exchange transactions are not regulated activities.
 This means that, during the actual settlement process for your FX transaction, your funds are not held in segregated Client Money accounts and is not deemed to be Client Money at that time.

 In respect of designated investment business only (see above), client money held by Caxton FX is also covered by the Financial Services Compensation Scheme (FSCS).
-For clarity, designated investment business does not include spot or forward FX transactions but does include currency options.
+For clarity, designated investment business does not include spot or forward FX transactions but does include currency options and non-deliverable forwards.
 Private investors, as defined by the FCA (which includes small companies), are covered by the scheme up to a limit of £50,000 per person per firm.
-For clarification, neither Foreign Exchange nor Payment Services are regulated investment products and so do not fall under the FSCS.
+For clarification, neither Foreign Exchange, E-money nor Payment Services are regulated investment products and so do not fall under the FSCS.
 Further details of the compensation scheme are available from the FSCS website www.fscs.org.uk.

 If you need further clarification on this matter, please refer to our account management team on 0207 042 7629 or e-mail them on [email protected]

-Caxton FX is fully committed to protecting the integrity of its transfer system - find here our strict Anti-Money Laundering policy.
+Caxton FX is fully committed to protecting the integrity of its transfer system.

 When you apply for any Caxton FX product, you will be asked to confirm your identity and other personal details.
 Caxton FX has established special verification systems to confirm your identity.